What is Planning in Management?

 The word ‘plan’ is a heteronym, which means it can be both a verb (action/doing word) and a noun (a thing).

-The action of planning is often spoken about as the ordering of things.
+When we speak about the action of planning we often speak about the ordering of things.
 The plan becomes a description of the final organisation or arrangement.

 - Planning solves a problem – generally, how to get from our current situation to a better future one.

 - To plan is to make decisions.
 You are eliminating a lot of options and including or making others a priority.

 - The ideal order is to plan and then act.
 The big advantage is that we can think through our options before we take action.

 Do you remember the story of Goldilocks and the Three Bears?
 In case you don’t, it goes something like this…